araamz/Stipes/README.md

 ### Used Tools

 Tools used to create the application frontend and backend are listed.
 The full requirements for the frontend are listed within _package.json_ and can be installed via `npm install`.
-The full requirements for the frontend are listed within _requirements.txt_ and can be installed via `pip install -r requirements.txt`.

 - Frontend
   - React 17.0.2